BDC Hamburger Icon

 2. You or the employee begin working on a formal claim.

-After the employee’s emergency needs are met, they should file a written report within 24 to 48 hours of the incident.
+After the employee’s immediate needs are met, they should file a written report within 24 to 48 hours of the incident.
 At that point, you’ll file a formal claim with your business insurance provider.

 • Incident date and location